Ahmad-Muavia/dr-historia/README.md

 ```
 python app.py
 ```
-Once running, open the local or public Gradio link shown in the terminal.
+Once running, you can open the local or public Gradio link shown in the terminal.

 ---